HookedBehemoth/blog/content/udon.md

 Say you have a function `GetValue<T>()` on an interface `I`.
 You might have multiple classes implementing `I` and multiple calls to `I::GetValue<T>()` with `T` being various types.

-How does an ahead-of-time compiler know what code he should emit.
+How does an ahead-of-time compiler know what code he should emit?
 The solution il2cpp chose was to stamp out code for every possible combination of `I` and `T`, resulting in a gigantic pile of potentially unused code.
 Lookups are done once at runtime and cached for performance reasons.

-While the il2cpp compiler is proprietary, it's runtime library is provided by the Unity Editor, as games have to link against it.
+While the il2cpp compiler is proprietary, the Unity Editor provides its runtime library, as games have to link against it.
-Tracing down the callstack I found a good place to hook into.
+Tracing down the callstack, I found a good place to hook into.
-Now when a generic method on an interface is first called, it will search through my injected classes and return those.
+When a generic method on an interface is first called, it will search through my injected classes and return those.
 Since we live in CIL mono, we can stamp out the needed functions at runtime.

 You can find my patch to Il2CppAssemblyUnhollower [here](https://github.com/knah/Il2CppAssemblyUnhollower/pull/71)

-Now this I could finally hook up my own "fake" VM like so:
+Now I could finally hook up my own "fake" VM like so:
 ```cs
 RegisterTypeInIl2CppWithInterfaces<FakeUdon.FakeUdonProgram>(true, typeof(IUdonProgram));
 RegisterTypeInIl2CppWithInterfaces<FakeUdon.FakeUdonVM>(true, typeof(IUdonVM));
 RegisterTypeInIl2CppWithInterfaces<FakeUdon.FakeUdonHeap>(true, typeof(IUdonHeap));
 ```

-With this, no further changes to the Mahjong script had to be done.
+With this, no further changes to the Mahjong script had to be made.
 See for yourself:

 {{ video(path="/blog/udon/fast.webm", poster="/blog/udon/fast.jpg") }}